 If you are worried about your hearing or suspect you have a hearing loss, a hearing test is recommended.
 Here are some common symptoms of hearing loss:

-• Constantly turning the volume up on the TV or radio
+• Turning up the volume on the TV or radio.

 What’s next?

-Following a hearing test, your audiologist will talk you through your hearing level results including any hearing loss identified.
+Following a hearing test, the audiologist will talk through the hearing test results, including if there is a hearing loss.

-Hear and Say provides an array of audiology services for people of all ages, including comprehensive hearing tests, hearing aid fitting and management, tinnitus assessments and hearing implant services.
+Hear and Say provides an array of audiology services for people of all ages, including comprehensive hearing tests, hearing aid fitting and management, tinnitus assessments, and hearing/cochlear implant services.

 Find out more or book your hearing test today.